 January Newsletter Explains Reasonable Accommodation Fair Housing Law Applied to Mortgage Servicing

 The HBOR Collaborative’s January Newsletter provides an overview of the Fair Housing Amendments Act’s reasonable accommodation protections as applied to mortgage servicing.
+Make sure to find a mortgage broker near you for any professional help and advice you need.
 It considers, for example, an advocate’s potential arguments against a servicer who denies a cognitively disabled borrower additional time to submit a modification application.
 The newsletter also includes summaries of important state and federal cases.

 January 2015 Newsletter